dougj0220/java-digital-marketplace-example/README.md

           "transactionLocation" : "http://localhost:8080/DigitalMarketplace/transaction/MKYDHSCXZ7ZDL95FVGDTNFFDTCJ560RG"
         }

+    The consumer now owns this token and is the only identity that is allowed to spend it.

  1. View the ledger for the token:

         Enter command: retrieve-ledger -ledger GBGRS62FQ1Z2N491K5R24Y7HQVN9WKSY

         INFO Retrieving the ledger...
         INFO retrieveResponse: {
           "status" : "Succeeded",